yuxiang970813/SEA/README.md

 These technologies enable the development of a dynamic and responsive web application that can serve a variety of purposes.

+### Contain in each file created

+-   _`coursework`_ _Web app folder_
+    -   _`static/coursework`_ _Static file folder_
+        -   `favicon.ico` Icon of the web app
+        -   `script.js` Contains three functions that use fetch API to complete the tasks of uploading, editing, and deleting file, and a Bootstrap self-contained function for client-side validation
+    -   _`templates/coursework`_ _Teamplate file folder_
+        -   `activate.html` Content of the verification email
+        -   `assignment_result.html` This page will be generated after the assignment deadline passes to show the submission status of the assignment
+        -   `coursework_view.html` List the assignments that are available for this coursework
+        -   `create_assignment.html` Teacher and teaching assistants can use this page to create assignments.
+        -   `create_coursework.html` Allow teacher to create courseworks based on courses
+        -   `index.html` This page will show all of the assignments that the coursework user has taken.
+        -   `join_coursework.html` Students may request to join coursework
+        -   `layout.html` The layout for most of the HTML files
+        -   `login.html` Login page
+        -   `messages.html` Used to generate alert messages, such as warning errors
+        -   `register.html` Register page
+        -   `request_coursework.html` This page allows teacher or teaching assistants to process requests from students who want to join coursework
+        -   `submit_assignment.html` Students can use this page to submit assignments, including uploading, editing, and deleting files
+        -   `view_submit_result.html` Students can use this page to see their final submission status after the assignment deadline
+    -   `admin.py` Customize the view on the admin page
+    -   `models.py` Contain the necessary models for this web app
+    -   `urls.py` Route all the paths that the web app needs
+    -   `utils.py`: Generate token for verification
+    -   `views.py` Process and generate pages
+-   `.env-sample`: For insert secrect value(will explain how to use later on)
+-   `README.md`: The document you are reading now XD

 ## How to Run the Project

 1. Install the required python libraries by running the following command: